cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 </center>
 <center>
 <i>
 Figure 13.
-The plots show the flow response to variations in mean arterial pressure: blue indicates experimental data and red indicates %Biogears simulation data.
+The plots show the flow response to variations in mean arterial pressure: blue indicates experimental data and red indicates engine simulation data.
 Autoregulatory plateau is seen in GFR and RBF.
 </i>
 </center><br>